 15. Pavê (Layered Dessert)

 You will get addicted to chocolate trifle cake made with a combination of sweet cream made from crunchy crackers, chocolate, and a large amount of liquor.
 It is like tiramisu but does not need baking.

 You can serve it cold and enjoy its distinctive texture, flavors, and varieties.

 Now, I will introduce my most favorite traditional Brazillian dessert to you.
 Those are fried sliced or whole bananas which are also seasoned with sugar and cinnamon.
 They are actually nutritious, delicious, and versatile.

-This kind of dessert with tropical flavor can be served with any kind of fish.
+But for dessert, a tropical flavor can be served with any kind of dish.
 Let’s try when you get a chance!